chinyyyyyyyy/CU_makhos2/README.md

 The implementation uses Python and Pytorch.
 It is based on [alpha-zero-general](https://github.com/suragnair/alpha-zero-general) framework so you can easily implement other variants of checkers.

+And also thnaks to CU_Makhos to initiate this project for my upgrade and adaptaion

 If you plan to train your model or improve the bundled one look at `main_th_checkers.py` (This is ad-hoc solution/implementation for my environment and hardware setup)

 ### How to play